15 May 2018 by Katrin Rummer

 Two hours into our journey, we stopped for a visit of a replica of the 18th century King’s Palace and the 1930s royal residence.
 The most impressive sight was the resident royal ‘inyambo’ (sacred cows) with their super-sized horns, spanning up to 2.5m between the two horn tips!
 After a delicious chicken curry lunch in nearby Huye, we continued on our way to Nyungwe National Park, the country seemingly getting greener and more forest-like with every kilometre passed.
 Home to about 300 bird species, 85 mammal species including 13 different primates – amongst them the famous chimpanzee – as well as over a thousand plant species, Nyungwe is a dramatic, pristine and mountainous rainforest in the south-west corner of the country, bordering Burundi.

 We arrived in time to enjoy a short guided afternoon hike through the forest and the longest (160m) and highest (70m) canopy walk in Africa, marvelling at the deep ravines and thick forest of Nyungwe.
 Our accommodation for the night was the Nyungwe Top View Hotel, a simple hotel located, as the name suggests, atop a hill with excellent views onto the tea plantations, surrounding mountains and Lake Kivu beyond.
 The excellent service and high standard of meals at the hotel made up for the rather basic accommodation.
-My recommendation for a more comfortable stay in the area would be Nyungwe House, the best hotel in Nyungwe run by the famous ‘One & Only’ brand.
+My recommendation for a more comfortable stay in the area would be Nyungwe House.
+It's not only the best hotel in the region, but, run by the famous ‘One & Only’ brand, it's one of the finest in Africa.
+Expect infinity pools, farm-to-table dining and open-air spa treatments all wrapped in lush rainforest.

 The national park is a hiker’s paradise and a great location for chimpanzee tracking and the main reason for visiting Nyungwe.
 Leaving early the next morning we departed excitedly in search of these fascinating primates.
 Trekking first along a well-defined path, we quickly veered off and hiked through thick rainforest and up and down steep muddy forest slopes – until we heard the spine-chilling screeches of our closest cousins.
 The fantastic guide and trackers pointed out a community of chimpanzees high up in the trees – a fascinating and well-deserved sight after a fairly strenuous trek!
 We were lucky that the chimps stayed put for a while due to the rain that had set in, as they are known for swinging from branch to branch and changing location quickly.
 Photos taken, we returned contented, muddy and wet, for a shower in our hotel.
 My main advice for the less experienced hiker would be to visit in dry season!
 Although we enjoyed an exhilarating, adventurous hike, the pouring rain at times made the paths very slippery and fairly difficult to navigate.